Quantum-Accelerators/quacc/docs/user/advanced/database.md

     **Automated Approach**

-    For a given recipe, you can have quacc automatically store the final output summaries in your desired database by defining a [Maggma Data Store](https://materialsproject.github.io/maggma/reference/stores/) in the `PRIMARY_STORE` quacc setting.
+    For a given recipe, you can have quacc automatically store the final output summaries in your desired database by defining a [Maggma data store](https://materialsproject.github.io/maggma/reference/stores/) in the `PRIMARY_STORE` quacc setting.

     For instance, let's pretend you have decided to make a [`MongoStore`](https://materialsproject.github.io/maggma/reference/stores/#maggma.stores.mongolike.MongoStore) be your database of choice.
 After defining or loading your Maggma store, you would call `.to_json()` to get a dictionary representation.
 You can then store this JSON, formatted as a string, in the `PRIMARY_STORE` global quacc setting.